YPares/gaast/README.md

 - the parts of $A$ and $B$ which have a grade that will contribute to the grade 2 part of the geometric product $AB$

-To do so, GA expressions are processed in three phases:
+To do so, GA expressions are processed in 4 phases:

-- 1: AST construction (declare input multivectors and combine them into an expression with the provided operators)
+- 1: Expression construction (declare input multivectors and combine them into an expression with the provided operators)
+- 2: AST reification (provide the metric and get an actual mutable AST)
-- 2: AST specialization (apply the metric, perform grade inference and resolve individual component-to-component operations)
+- 3: AST specialization (perform grade inference and resolve individual component-to-component operations)
-- 3: AST evaluation (actually read the input data and run the operations resolved at the previous steps)
+- 4: AST evaluation (actually read the input data and run the operations resolved at the previous steps)

 `gaast` is still pretty experimental.
 It aims at applications dealing with